We Have a Choice

 America is faced with a great challenge today, a challenge that will not be easily answered or dealt with.
 The tentacles of socialism have penetrated our national government in the huge bureaucracy of non-elected officials and departments.
 These public offices have the authority to make regulations to which we, as American citizens, are as accountable as the laws written by Congress.

 First of all, I wanted to see what statistics I could find.
-I found a report put out by the US Office of Personnel Management for fiscal year of 2015, which shows the number of employees in the Executive Branch of the Federal Government to be over 2,000,000 employees.
+I found a report put out by the US Office of Personnel Management for the fiscal year of 2015, which shows the number of employees in the Executive Branch of the Federal Government to be over 2,000,000 employees.

 Secondly, I looked for a statistic to see what I could find for the number of employees during President Herbert Hoover’s administration.
 President Hoover believed in small government, individual responsibility, and private donations for national disasters, such as the great Mississippi Flood.
 He believed the government should coordinate the efforts, but the money should be raised through private donations (voluntarism).
-At this point I have not yet found that statistic.
+At this point, I have not yet found that statistic.

 President Hoover Faced Challenges